 npm run build

-Configure Claude Desktop by editing the configuration file:
+Configure Claude Desktop by editing its configuration file:

 ~/Library/Application Support/Claude/claude_desktop_config.json